aidanln/comp2501-final-project/GameFiles/readme.txt

 - HUD displays different information like time elapsed, player health, enemies alive, wave number, fps (very cool)

 11. [1] Advanced method
-- Kamikaze enemies use pursuit advanced steering behaviour by moving based on the player's movement vector, making for snappy and predictive steering.
+- Kamikaze enemies use predictive pursuit advanced steering behaviour by moving based on the player's movement vector, making for snappy and predictive steering.
+- Gunners implement evade, moving away from the player when the player gets too close.

 12. [1] Bonus
-- Implement a vignette lighting effect with an image and changing depth_test and blending methods
+- Implemented a vignette lighting effect.
+- Tweaked various OpenGL settings to ensure blending is handled correctly, making the game visually appealing.